Alexander Acosta Says He’s Actually the Hero of the Jeffrey Epstein Case

 “Simply put, the Palm Beach State Attorney’s office was willing to let Epstein walk free, no jail time, nothing,” Acosta said.
 “Prosecutors in my former office found this to be completely unacceptable and they became involved.”

-Acosta said foregoing certain prison time to try and convict Epstein in federal court would have been akin to a “roll of the dice.”
+Acosta said passing on certain prison time to try and convict Epstein in federal court would have been akin to a “roll of the dice.”

 “The goal here was straightforward: put Epstein behind bars, ensure he registered as a sexual offender, provide victims with the means to seek restitution, and protect the public by putting them on notice that a sexual predator was in their midst,” Acosta said.

-Acosta’s office also extended the agreement to four of Epstein’s co-conspirators, but said he would not have if prosecutors suspected them of personally abusing children.
+Acosta’s office also extended the agreement to Epstein’s four co-conspirators, but said he would not have if prosecutors suspected them of personally abusing children.

+One of Epstein’s alleged victims, Courtney Wild, told ABC News this week that she “never felt like the U.S. attorney was on my side.”

-A source with direct knowledge of this said that Trump will be monitoring the secretary of labor’s performance “very closely” and that the president’s continued support will depend largely on how Acosta manages the political and public-relations fallout in the coming days.
+A source with direct knowledge of this said that Trump would be monitoring coverage of Acosta’s performance “very closely” and that the president’s continued support will depend largely on how Acosta manages the political and public-relations fallout in the coming days.

 “My relationship with the President is outstanding.
 I think that he has, very publicly, said that I have his support,” Acosta said on Wednesday.